gcman/gcman.github.io/content/2018_06_24_prime-reciprocals-diverge.md

 	\sum_{p} \frac{1}{p},
 \end{equation}
 taken over all primes $p$.
-In particular, we will show that this sum diverges.
+In particular, we will show that this series diverges.

 # Calculus and PNT